infinispan/Infinispan.Hotrod.Core/README.md

 An OCI image is available at `quay.io/rigazilla/netcore-demo:1.0`.
 Alternatively you can build the image using the provided `Dockerfile`.
 Run the image:
 - `podman run --name query_demo -it --mount type=bind,src=$PWD,dst=/home/hostfs quay.io/rigazilla/netcore-demo:1.0 /bin/bash -c "cd home/hostfs && scripts/container-setup.sh"`
+To stop the container at the end:
+- `podman stop query_demo`

 ### The demo
 #### What does